-This model that is incapable of creating jobs for the youth in turn led to higher migration rates, and therefore more remittances and higher land prices.
-A better equilibrated balance of payment was replaced by an outflow of youth and an inflow of capital.
+This model that is incapable of creating jobs for the youth led to higher migration rates, more remittances and higher land prices.
+A better balance of payment was replaced by an outflow of youth and an inflow of capital.
 More people migrated from Lebanon after the war than during the war itself (Nahas, 2020), inducing massive changes in society's shape.
-The impact of this model on the built environment is summarised in the following paragraph.